 Gareth Sanger obtained his BSc in Physiology at the University of Newcastle-upon-Tyne and his PhD in Physiology at the University of Manchester, followed by a fellowship at King’s College Hospital Medical School in London, training in pharmacology.
-He now uses pharmacology to solve physiological problems.
-Moving to the pharmaceutical industry (Beecham, SmithKline Beecham, GlaxoSmithKline) he isolated a novel 5-HT receptor function (later named 5-HT4) and identified the role of 5-HT3 receptors in emesis, leading to new anti-emetic drugs and a revolution in cancer care.
-For this, he received the Pharmaceutical Research & Manufacturers of America Discoverer's Award and the Sir James Black Award for Contributions to Drug Discovery.
-He has helped define many other drug targets (most recently the neuropharmacology of motilin and ghrelin), led numerous research and drug discovery teams and entered multiple NCEs into clinical development.
-Establishing an independent laboratory at Queen Mary University of London, he uses human gastrointestinal tissues to conduct functional, structural and molecular studies into the dysregulated movements of the stomach during nausea and the neurodegenerative changes during constipation of advanced age.
-The laboratory has been recognized by the NC3R and LUSH organizations for providing an alternative to animal use.
+He uses pharmacology to solve physiological problems.
+Working in the pharmaceutical industry (Beecham, SmithKline Beecham, GlaxoSmithKline) he isolated a novel 5-HT receptor function (later named 5-HT4) and identified the role of 5-HT3 receptors in emesis, leading to new anti-emetic drugs and a revolution in cancer care.
+He received the Pharmaceutical Research & Manufacturers of America Discoverer's Award and the Sir James Black Award for Contributions to Drug Discovery.
+Within industry he defined many other drug targets (e.g. the neuropharmacology of motilin and ghrelin), led numerous research and drug discovery teams and entered multiple NCEs into clinical development.
+After then establishing an independent laboratory at Queen Mary University of London, he uses human gastrointestinal tissues to conduct functional, structural and molecular studies into dysregulated movements of the stomach during nausea and in neurodegenerative changes during constipation of advanced age.
+The laboratory was recognized by the NC3R and LUSH organizations for providing an alternative to animal use.
 He was elected Fellow of the British Pharmacology Society and the Royal Society of Biology.
 He has twice served on the editorial board of the British Journal of Pharmacology.
 He is a consultant and advisory board member for the pharmaceutical industry in gastrointestinal research.
 He teaches gastrointestinal biology, pharmacology and drug discovery processes.

-BSc Bioscience Year 3: Module lead – Drug Discovery & Development
+BSc Bioscience Year 3: Module lead, lecturer, tutor and examiner – Drug Discovery & Development

-BSc Pharmacology & Therapeutics Year 3: Drug Discovery – Overview, Challenges, Screening Cascade Principles & Pharmacology
+BSc Pharmacology & Therapeutics Year 3: Module lead, lecturer, tutor and examiner – Drug Discovery & Development

 BSc Global Health Year 3: Principles of Drug Discovery and Challenges